 Key Performance Indicators

-- Number of target population youth enrolled in core programming
+- Number of CTOP target population youth enrolled in core programming in active slots

-- Number and percentage of target population youth enrolled in core programming who are participating in inactive slots
+- Number of CTOP target population youth enrolled in core programming who leave unsuccessfully

-- Number and percentage of target population youth (active + inactive slots) enrolled in core programming who graduate
+- Number of CTOP target population youth enrolled in core programming who graduate

-- Number and percentage of target population youth who enrolled in or graduated from core programming and for the following six months attend school 90% or more or maintain competitive employment
+- Number of CTOP target population youth who graduate from core programming and for the following six months are actively enrolled in education leading to high school accreditation, post-secondary education/certification, or maintain unsubsidized employment ***

 * 0 = program design by partner’s staff based solely on their ideas and experience; 1 = program design based on incorporation of widely shared practitioners’ “best practices”; 2 = program design based on applying fundamental research concepts (e.g., “attachment theory”); 3 = program design based on combining and incorporating elements that repeatedly are found in programs whose effectiveness has been proven by impact evaluation(s); 4 = program design based on implementing program in full that has been proven effective through impact evaluation(s).